Liz Tells Frank What Happened In the “Star Trek: The Next Generation” Novel “Imzadi”

 Admittedly, my soft spot for Imzadi is also probably largely connected to my pre-established soft spot for time travel.
 But the out-of-order storytelling and the emphasis on characters are also factors.
 Ultimately, no matter how embarrassing, it’ll probably stay on my bookshelves for at least a few more years.
 And not just for the sexy bits.

-Posted on September 6, 2011, in Books and tagged deanna troi, hot hot sex, imzadi, peter david, star trek, star trek: the next generation, time travel is the best, william riker.
+Posted on September 6, 2011, in All the Spoilers, Books and tagged deanna troi, hot hot sex, imzadi, peter david, star trek, star trek: the next generation, time travel is the best, william riker.
 Bookmark the permalink.
 3 Comments.

 I think I read this book.
 At one point in the wedding Troi is checking Riker out and asks him why Earth men have so much hair on their chests.

 He replies: “Traction.”

 Favorite line in the book.